Tom11Butler/DS-Capstone/README.md

 - **EDA.ipynb**: the Jupyter notebook used for exploring the small sample of the data.
 - **Sample-Model-Build.ipynb**: the Jupyter notebook used for developing the models locally.
+- **Sparkify-EMR.ipynb**: the Jupyter notebook used to interact with the EMR cluster.
+It has a streamlined layout to the notebook developed locally.

 ## 3. Tools Used

-The packages used in this project are as follows:
+The tools used in this project are as follows:

 - **AWS EMR**: Elastic Map-Reduce cluster of 3 m5.xlarge notes to handle the full 12GB dataset.
     - Used `emr-5.29.0` as I ran into connection issues on version 30.